BitsOfBinary/pe_trimmer/README.md

 https://stackoverflow.com/questions/6429779/can-anyone-define-the-windows-pe-checksum-algorithm

 ## Todo
-- Only trim the overlay of a PE (not point trimming into any well defined sections)
 - Make the output look nice/add optional logging
 - Clean up the code (ideally put it in a class)
 - Add validation to the input PE file